zacanger/niddesa/text/generated-translations/mahaniddesa/15-sinhala-google.md

 "It's very sinful.
 Not die.

 "The body of the inhabitants of that hell is like fire.
-Look at the severity of karma, its ashes or lattice.
+Look at the severity of kamma, its ashes or lattice.
 No.

 "Run east, run west, run north, then run south.